vj-presidio/specif-ai/README.md

 *User story and task generation*
 </div>

-- **🔄 Real-time Collaboration**: Collaborate and refine requirements with team members.
-- **📱 Desktop Integration**: Seamlessly integrate with your existing workflow tools.
-- **📊 Analytics & Observability**: Optional analytics and observability tracked in PostHog and Langfuse.
+- **🔍 Analytics & Observability**: Optional analytics and observability tracked in PostHog and Langfuse.
 - **🔄 Multi-Model Support**: Choose the model that best suits your needs.
 Supported models include:
    - Azure OpenAI
       - gpt-4o